FuelLabs/bridge-fungible-token/docs/design_docs.md

 ### ETH Bridge Withdrawal

 1. User starts a withdrawal by creating a transaction that outputs an `OutputMessage` with a specific amount of ETH
-1. All `OutputMessages` are committed to L1 via a merkle tree of all `OutputMessage` messageIds by a designated committer (either a multisig or future consensus contract)
+1. All `OutputMessages` are committed to L1 via a merkle tree of all `OutputMessage` `messageId`s by a designated committer (either a multisig or future consensus contract)
-1. After a finalization period, the user calls to the `FuelMessagePortal` with a merkle proof of the previous sent message which then sends the ETH to the message recipient
+1. After a finalization period, the user calls to the `FuelMessagePortal` with a merkle proof of the previously sent message which then sends the ETH to the message recipient

 ![ETH Withdrawal Diagram](/docs/imgs/FuelMessagingETHWithdraw.png)